-23. RESTRICTED NET ASSETS
+26. RESTRICTED NET ASSETS

-Relevant PRC laws and regulations restrict the WFOEs and VIEs from transferring a portion of their net assets, equivalent to the balance of their statutory reserves and their share capital, to the Company in the form of loans, advances or cash dividends.
-The balance of restricted net assets was US\$358,956 and US\$488,560, of which US\$292,542 and US\$425,927 was attributed to the paid in capital, additional paid-in capital and statutory reserves of the VIEs and US\$66,414 and US\$62,633was attributed to the paid in capital, additional paid-in capital and statutory reserves of the WFOEs, as of May 31, 2016 and 2017, respectively.
+Relevant PRC laws and regulations restrict the WFOEs and the VIEs from transferring a portion of their net assets, equivalent to the balance of their statutory reserves and their share capital, to the Company in the form of loans, advances or cash dividends, except in the event of liquidation.
+The balance of restricted net assets was US\$488,560 and US\$542,534, of which US\$425,927 and US\$448,103 was attributed to the paid-in capital, additional paid-in capital and statutory reserves of the VIEs and US\$62,633 and US\$94,431 was attributed to the paid-in capital, additional paid-in capital and statutory reserves of the WFOEs, as of May 31, 2017 and 2018, respectively.
 The WFOEs' accumulated profits may be distributed as dividends to the Company without the consent of a third party.
 The VIEs' revenues and accumulated profits may be transferred to the Company through contractual arrangements without the consent of a third party.
-Under applicable PRC law, loans from PRC companies to their offshore affiliated entities require governmental approval, and advances by PRC companies to their offshore affiliated entities must be supported by bona fide business transactions.
+Under applicable PRC law, loans from the PRC companies to their offshore affiliated entities require governmental approval, and advances by the PRC companies to their offshore affiliated entities must be supported by bona fide business transactions.

-24. SUBSEQUENT EVENTS
+27. SUBSEQUENT EVENTS